elegant-scipy/elegant-scipy/sphinx/content/ch1.md

 You'll become familiar with all of these as you start to use NumPy more for your own data analysis.

-NumPy arrays can represent data that has even more dimensions, such as magnetic resonance imaging (MRI) data, which includes measurements within a 3D volume.
+NumPy arrays can represent data that has even more dimensions ({numref}`fig:ndary`), such as magnetic resonance imaging (MRI) data, which includes measurements within a 3D volume.
 If we store MRI values over time, we might need a 4D NumPy array.

 For now, we'll stick to 2D data.